THE HISTORY OF MECCA | home

 To understand the Gospel from an Islamic perspective please visit IslamAndTheTruth.com

 The popular entertainer Ahmed Deedat, as well as Zakir Naik and Yusuf Estes that parrot him, teach that an Old Testament reference to a place that went by the Hebrew name of "Baca", is somehow related to a 7th century Quraish Arabic word referenced one time in the Quran (3:96) as "Bakka" (Bakkah), even though it was penned some 1500 years after the Hebrew and in a relatively young language of Arabic (oldest evidence of Arabic dates to around 300 AD).

-While there is no historical or archaeological evidence that suggests that Mecca ever existed prior to the 4th century AD, some Muslims wish to believe that there is at least a scriptural record of Mecca mentioned in the Old Testament as "Baca", by removing the following verse from context and suggesting a similarity between the Hebrew name "Baca" and the Arabic name "Bakkah" in the Quran.
+Even though there is no historical or archaeological evidence that suggests that Mecca ever existed prior to the 4th century AD some Muslims wish to believe that there is at least a scriptural reference to Mecca in the Old Testament, by suggesting a similarity between the ancient Hebrew name "Baca", and the 7th century Quraish Arabic name "Bakkah" in the Quran.
 Here are the verses from The Jewish Study Bible that they parrot from famous entertainers like Ahmed Deedat: